 Site-specific studies of various land-use types available for the Site were used to estimate land in various categories where possible.
-These studies included an analysis of land cover provided by Braham and Braham (2001) and a wetlands inventory completed by S&EC (2000, 2003).
-The Braham study did not cover the entire Site tract; a portion of the Site below Andrews Store Road and just north of Andrews Store Road was not included.
+These studies included an analysis of land cover provided by Braham and Braham (2001, 2002) and a wetlands inventory completed by S&EC (2000, 2003).
+The Braham study did not cover the entire Site tract; a portion of the Site north of Andrews Store Road was not included along with some smaller tracts on the southeast portion of the Site (approximately 112 acres of the site).
 For this portion of the Site, the 2002 aerial photos available from the Chatham County website were used to estimate land use percentages which includes some agricultural land.
-This methodology resulted in 344 acres that were not accounted for.
 Since the 2002 aerial photos indicated that the Site is largely forested with the exception of the right-of-way area and agricultural land already accounted for, these additional acreages have been noted as forested.
 Table 3 summarizes the existing land use of the Site, and Figure 8 shows an aerial photograph illustrating the existing land use.